British Plant Gall Society

 Robin Williams, Kynton’s Mead, Heath House, Wedmore, Somerset BS28 4UQ.

-(This article, revised slightly, appeared in Cecidology, 20 (1): 6-9, in 2005.)
+(This is a revised version of an article that first appeared in Cecidology, 20 (1): 6-9, in 2005)